dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 ### 🚦 Motivation

 {{< notice tip >}}
-By the end of this post, you will how to:
+By the end of this post, you will learn how to:

 * Train state-of-the-art YOLOX model with your own data.
 * Convert the YOLOX PyTorch model into ONNX and OpenVINO IR format.